mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td>
           Cloud service provider on which the host for a multi-tenant deployment is provisioned.
 This setting only works when "providerName" : "TENANT" and "providerSetting.instanceSizeName" : M2 or M5.
-Otherwise it should be equal to "providerName" value<br/>
+Otherwise, it should be equal to the "providerName" value.<br/>
           <br/>
             <i>Enum</i>: AWS, GCP, AZURE<br/>
         </td>